7 Link-building Challenges and How to Overcome Them

 A good backlinking strategy will always outline different platforms that are being prioritized to earn backlinks.
 Of course, your social media handles and website is a definitive yes.
 But the list of platforms to use for your backlinking campaign may also contain factors like influencers, online directories, and forums, among many more.
 Moreover, your niche can also determine how many platforms may be added to your list.

-But it isn’t just about opting for the right platforms only.
+But it isn’t just about opting for the right platforms.
 You also have to prioritize the platforms you list out.

 How to prioritize different platforms for Link Building